vmware/dod-compliance-and-automation/docs/tutorials/cloud-foundation-9x/appliances/nsx/nsx.md

----
-title: "NSX"
-linkTitle: "NSX"
-weight: 1
-description: >
+# NSX
 Performing compliance automation tasks for VMware Cloud Foundation 9.x NSX Appliance STIGs.
----

 ## Compliance support for VCF NSX appliances
 It is not supported to makes changes to NSX appliances directly for compliance activities.